topher-lo/pydera/README.md

-# sec-nlp
+# PyGetEdgar
-Tools for downloading, processing, and modelling textual data found in SEC reports, filings, and forms.
+Tools for downloading and extracting textual data found in SEC reports, filings, and forms.